MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/app-lifecycle/includes/persist-data.md

 1. In the Visual Studio toolbar, press the **Start** button (the triangular button that resembles a Play button) to launch the application inside your chosen remote iOS simulator or Android emulator.

     Enter some text into the [`Entry`](xref:Xamarin.Forms.Entry) and hit the return key.
-Then, background the application by tapping the Home button to invoke the `OnSleep` method.
+Then, stop debugging to terminate the application using the Stop button in Visual Studio, which will invoke the `OnSleep` method.

     Finally, launch the application again from Visual Studio, and the text that was previously entered into the [`Entry`](xref:Xamarin.Forms.Entry) will be restored: